Sketching stochastic valuation functions: Algorithm and Approximation Guarantees

+This demonstrates that, for this family of instances, $\E[(X\ind{X\geq a\tau})^r]$ can be an arbitrarily poor approximation of $\E[X^r]$ as $\epsilon \rightarrow 0$, particularly when the degree of homogeneity $r$ is small.
+Therefore, the degree parameter $d$ plays a crucial role in bounding the approximation loss, especially in settings with heavy lower tails in the distribution.

-\subsubsection{Extendable concave functions}
+\subsubsection{Extendable Concave Functions}

-The weak homogeneity condition restricts approximation guarantees to functions with a strictly positive degree of homogeneity.
-We here show that approximation guarantees can be provided for some concave functions that have zero degree of homogeneity.
+The weak homogeneity condition in Corollary~\ref{cor:cf} limits the approximation guarantees to valuation functions with strictly positive degrees of homogeneity.
+In this section, we show that similar guarantees can also be established for certain valuation functions that exhibit a zero degree of homogeneity.